lynxis/bbb_screwdriver_builder/README.md

 ## Contact / More information

 For questions write a mail to <lynxis@fe80.eu> or come to irc channel #coreboot on freenode.
-If you find bugs please report them at: [issues](https://github.com/lynxis/bbb_screwdriver/issues)
+If you find bugs please report them at: [issues](https://github.com/lynxis/bbb_screwdriver_builder/issues)

 ## Development

 ### Build Prerequisites

-Please take a look at the [openWrt documentation](http://wiki.openwrt.org/doc/howto/buildroot.exigence#examples.of.package.installations) for a complete and uptodate list of packages for your operating system.
+Please take a look at the [OpenWrt documentation](http://wiki.openwrt.org/doc/howto/buildroot.exigence#examples.of.package.installations) for a complete and uptodate list of packages for your operating system.
 Make sure the list contains `quilt`.
 We use it for patch management.